andy778/Xiaomi-Mi-Smart-LED/README.md

 ## Hypotheis
 - Is it possibe to convert these to esphome without goingt to the PCB
-- These have alreday been reverse engineerd and they contain and esp cpu, so that is plan B [Mi-Smart-LED-Bulb](https://devices.esphome.io/devices/Mi-Smart-LED-Bulb)
+- These have alreday been reverse engineerd and they contain and ESP8266 cpu, so that is plan B [Mi-Smart-LED-Bulb](https://devices.esphome.io/devices/Mi-Smart-LED-Bulb)
 - Reverse engineer the android phone app with jadx, frida, mitmproxy

 ## Reverse engineering
-These contain and esp32 cpu
+These contain and ESP8266 cpu